Abstract

-This article provides a concise technical guide for configuring an Nginx-based Least Recently Used (LRU) cache for Music Player Daemon (MPD) instances that utilize WebDAV for music storage.
-An advantage of this architecture is its capability to facilitate offline music playback, allowing access to cached tracks even when the WebDAV storage is inaccessible.
+This article provides a technical guide for configuring an Nginx based Least Recently Used (LRU) cache for Music Player Daemon (MPD) instances that utilize WebDAV for music storage.
+This architecture facilitates offline music playback, allowing access to cached tracks even when the WebDAV storage is inaccessible.

-Furthermore, in situations where a requested track is not present in the Nginx cache and the upstream server cannot be reached, MPD is expected to automatically skip the unavailable track without removing its entry from the library database.
-This behavior ensures uninterrupted playback of the remaining accessible media in the queue while preserving the integrity of the music library for when the upstream becomes available again.
+When a requested track is not present in the Nginx cache and the upstream server cannot be reached, MPD automatically skips the unavailable track without removing its entry from the library database, ensuring uninterrupted playback of remaining accessible media in the queue while preserving library integrity for when the upstream becomes available again.

 Prerequisites

-This guide presupposes that music is stored on a WebDAV-accessible storage medium (e.g., https://music:password@nas.home.arpa/music).
-Furthermore, it assumes that Nginx and Music Player Daemon (MPD) are already installed on the system.
+This guide presupposes that music is stored on WebDAV accessible storage (e.g., https://music:password@nas.home.arpa/music) and that Nginx and Music Player Daemon (MPD) are already installed on the system.

 MPD configuration

-The sole modification required for MPD is to direct its music_directory setting to the local Nginx proxy, as illustrated below:
+The sole modification required for MPD is directing its music_directory setting to the local Nginx proxy, as illustrated below:

 music_directory "http://127.0.0.1/music"